 Kyoto is beautiful.

 I set off early to photograph the Arashiyama district and Bamboo forest on the western edge of the city.
-If you have time, there’s also the Arashiyama Monkey Park.

 Surprisingly, it didn’t take long to the wilderness.